 - 6.1 The Council has a strong track reputation for its strategic partnership approach and for its effective and efficient service delivery; maintaining front-line services, when others have been unable to do so.
-We are proud of what we have achieved. - However, we recognise that we must do more with less and make ever more effective use of the resources we are able to generate and attract.
+We are proud of what we have achieved. - 6.2 However, we recognise that we must do more with less and make ever more effective use of the resources we are able to generate and attract.
 This must be quantified and verified.
-In the period of this plan, therefore, we aim to: - Improve our overall rate of customer satisfaction with what we do and how we do it - Improve the economic, social and environmental well-being of our area

-- Deliver the services local people want, at the quality they expect and at a reduced overall cost by £0.8m over the next four years - Support the delivery of the infrastructure and housing growth, necessary to secure overall economic growth in Hinckley and Bosworth
+In the period of this plan, therefore, we aim to: - Improve our overall rate of customer satisfaction with what we do and how we do it. - Improve the economic, social and environmental well-being of our area, as measured by GVA, jobs/business start-ups/retentions and business rates generation. - Deliver the services local people want, at the quality they expect and at a reduced overall cost by £0.8m over the next four years. - Support the delivery of the infrastructure and housing growth, necessary to secure overall economic growth in Hinckley and Bosworth, as measured by housing delivery trajectory and S106 delivery packages.